KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

 Mobile app's environment changes frequently and OS version change every year.
 UI and design also change a few years cycle.
 Required quality by market also has changed.

-Recently, I sometimes address as diachronic quality like this movement.
+Recently, I sometimes mention such movement as diachronic quality.
-This name comes from linguistics.
+This word is influenced by linguistics. diachronic quality include many meanings, but I just mention for frequent change environment in this time.

 # How often cookpad app changes